Collagen powder supplements are all the rage right now, and many people have started putting it in coffee to help streamline their supplement routine.

 How Much Collagen Should I Take Per Day?

 The amount of collagen you take per day varies depending on your goals and the form of collagen you are taking.
-Collagen supplements can be found in several forms but hydrolyzed collagen is the most popular.
+Collagen supplements can be found in several forms but type II hydrolyzed collagen is the most popular.

 Daily intake of doses of 2.5g has been associated with improvements in things like joint pain and skin appearance while larger doses of 15g have been associated with improvements in building lean body mass when combined with regular resistance exercise [4, 5, 6].

-Benefits of Adding Collagen to Coffee
+Benefits of Mixing Collagen in Coffee

 TL;DR

-Adding collagen supplements to coffee is a popular new trend but many have concerns that the temperature of freshly brewed hot coffee may denature the proteins in collagen and render it ineffective but this is not the case.
+Adding collagen supplements to coffee is a popular new trend but many have concerns that the temperature of freshly brewed coffee may denature the proteins in collagen and render it ineffective but this is not the case.
 Coffee is brewed around 200 degrees Fahrenheit and collagen proteins only begin to denature over 300 degrees Fahrenheit.

 Research supports the benefit of collagen supplements ranging in doses from 2.5 grams to 15 grams.
 It's also an easy way to boost your protein intake.